25% OFF ON ALL AVAILABLE DATES IN OCTOBER 2021 (See below for more information)

 Long Lets by negotiation with owners direct - send email enquiry via the 'contacts' page

-We can accommodation an additional 7th person utilising a large, portable fold-up bed which is available.
-An additional £100pw is charged for this facility/additional laundry).
+We can accommodation an additional 7th person utilising a large, portable fold-up single bed.
+An additional £60pw is charged for this facility/additional laundry/electricity/water usage).

 Please note that air conditioning is available at an additional charge, if required.

-A food starter pack is provided on a complimentary basis when paying the full rack rate but for those clients receiving a discount (special offer/Defence Discount Service/Blue Light) a starter pack is available for a small additional cost if required.
+A food starter pack is provided on a complimentary basis when paying the full rack rate but for those clients receiving a discount (late deal special offer) a starter pack is available for a small additional cost if required.
 A cot/high chair and child safety gate are all available free of charge to our guests.
 Equipment for disabled guests can be hired local and we are only too pleased to assist in arranging this on our guests' behalf.

 Please contact the owners if you require a last minute break as we may be flexible on price if no price reductions are displayed on this web site!